Consensus, FLP and Paxos

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-So how do we make a distributed variable?
-Well, we already know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.
+We already know how to make regular, non-distributed variables, so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.

 DIAGRAM

 The node we picked to store the variable is now special; let’s call it the leader.
 For the leader, the variable is just a plain old local variable like any other.
-The other nodes, we’ll call followers.
-The followers access the variable by sending RPC messages to the leader.
+The other nodes, which we’ll call followers, access the variable by sending RPC messages to the leader.

-To put it a little more formally, the leader’s logic is roughly . . .
+The leader’s logic will roughly be . . .

 leader {